Random vectors in the presence of a single big jump: Introduction

 \subsection{Motivation.}

-It is known, that the distributions with heavy tail have crucial role in the applied probability, see for example \cite{embrechts:klueppelberg:mikosch:1997}, \cite{konstantinides:2018}, \cite{asmussen:steffensen:2020} among others.
-From the other side, the dependence modeling is not secondary issue in the practical applications.
-Thus, in several branches of applied probability, as in risk theory or in risk management, there is intensive study of multidimensional models through random vectors, see for example \cite{liu:woo:2014}, \cite{li:2022a}, \cite{liu:shushi:2024} among others.
-In these papers we find a multidimensional distribution class with heavy tail, which is called multivariate regular variation, symbolically $MRV$, and some of these papers study both $MRV$ and some type of multivariate Gumbel distributions.
+On the one hand side, it is known that the distributions with heavy tails play a crucial role in applied probability; see for example \cite{embrechts:klueppelberg:mikosch:1997}, \cite{konstantinides:2018}, \cite{asmussen:steffensen:2020} among others.
+On the other hand side, the dependence modeling does not play a secondary role in the practical applications.
+Thus, in several branches of applied probability, as in risk theory and in risk management, emerges intensive study of multidimensional models through random vectors; see for example \cite{liu:woo:2014}, \cite{li:2022a}, \cite{liu:shushi:2024}, among others.
+In these papers we find some multidimensional distribution classes with heavy tails, which represent the multivariate regular variation, symbolically $MRV$, and some of these papers study both $MRV$ and some type of multivariate Gumbel distributions.

-However, although the multivariate regular variation class is well established, see in \cite{haan:resnick:1981} and \cite{resnick:2007} for introduction and significant treatments, it is somehow restrictive with respect to its distributions range.
-Indeed, it does not contain some moderately heavy tailed marginal distributions of the $MRV$ vector, because of the regular variation of the marginals.
-Furthermore, in the case of multivariate Gumbel distributions, the restriction comes from the common normalization function, which divides each component.
-Similar problems in the $MRV$ are handled by the non-standard $MRV$.
+However, although the multivariate regular variation class is well established; see \cite{haan:resnick:1981} and \cite{resnick:2007} for introduction and significant treatments, it is somehow restrictive with respect to its distribution range.
+Indeed, an $MRV$ vector does not contain some moderately heavy-tailed marginal distributions, because of the regular variation of the marginals.
+Furthermore, in the case of multivariate Gumbel distributions, the restriction comes from the common normalization function, which divides each component and also excludes the dominatedly varying marginal distributions.
+Similar problems in the $MRV$ are handled through non-standard $MRV$.

-Therefore, these multivariate classes fit better to extreme value theory, instead of actuarial - financial applications and queuing theory.
-So, recently appeared several papers focused on the multidimensional distribution classes with heavy tails, with ultimate aim the multivariate subexponentiality.
+Therefore, these multivariate classes fit better to extreme value theory, but are not sufficient alone for applications on insurance, finance and queuing theory.
+Thus, recently, several papers have appeared focused on multidimensional distribution classes with heavy tails, with the ultimate aim of the multivariate subexponentiality.

-We find at least six different definitions of the multivariate subexponentiality, where we can discrete two major directions: \begin{enumerate}